technology-studio/nexus-prisma/README.md

 ##### `prismify`

 Will deeply remove null types on attributes that are both undefined or null.
-That ensures a temporary workaround until graphql starts differentiating between optional and nullable types.
+That ensures a temporary workaround until graphql differentiates between optional and nullable types.

-##### `prismifyCursor`

-It will add compatible typing for the cursor input object type.
-Prisma requires an object type that enforces at least one attribute present in case the object exists.
+it supports specify
+* key renaming - if the key in your outer schema is different from in your internal prisma schema,
+* value mapping - if the value in your outer schema needs to be mapped to a different structure required by internal prisma schema

 ##### Example

+It shows how to do mapping if you internally support soft deletions and all unique keys are composed of the deleted attribute.

 `prisma/schema.prisma`
 ```prisma:example/prisma/schema.prisma